jor96115/T-5GS/README.md

 If you want to run the testbed immediately without rebuilding everything:

-1. Download our prebuilt EVE-NG VM export from [Google Drive / GitHub Releases](#).
+1. Download our prebuilt EVE-NG VM export from [Google Drive](https://drive.google.com/file/d/1wKQYs--OQn9XEg68P6qQnO_OdGcTWo4R/view?usp=sharing).
 2. Import the `.ovf` into VMware Workstation or ESXi.
 3. Boot the EVE-NG VM and log in.
 4. Open the EVE-NG web GUI → Import the provided `.unl` topology.
 5. Start all nodes and run the init scripts inside each VM.

-> Fastest way to launch ROAM5GS.
-> Best for running experiments without setup effort.

 ----